 Anhydrous normal phosphate

-Solubility: Slowly soluble in acids
+Solubility: Readily soluble in dilute acids

 Back to Minerals